 Most used units from elsewhere don’t come with a 3-year warranty, as ours does.

 Also, not everyone who sells these transmissions is aware of the many subtleties.
 One example: the ZF 5HP-24A transmission cannot be removed and blindly replaced with another unit marked as a ZF 5HP-24A.
-Within the same part number there are variations that affect compatibility.
+Within that basic part number there are many variations that affect compatibility.
 Specializing has enabled us to be mindful of these variations, and their importance as to compatibility.

 We chose the price point of $2,700 with the intent that our peace-of-mind deal is competitive relative to the gamble of used transmissions.
 If you don’t think ours is a better option than a used transmission, please tell us.
 We understand that there are occasional one-off deals but we’d love to know of any long-term options better than ours.
 If there are, we might well use them ourselves.